-Cemetery Staff will provide assistance and advice to anyone wishing to undertake a funeral without engaging the services of a professional funeral director.
+Cemetery Staff can provide assistance and advice to anyone wishing to undertake a funeral without engaging the services of a professional funeral director.

 During a funeral service levels of decorum and respect for the deceased and the bereaved must be maintained at all times.
-Funeral directors must provide and adequately maintain equipment used to transport the deceased to the graveside safely and with dignity.
-The funeral director must provide suitable webbings.
+Funeral directors must provide suitable and adequately maintained equipment to transport the deceased to the graveside safely and with dignity.
+The funeral director must provide suitable webbings to lower the coffin into the grave.
 The funeral director is responsible for providing persons to act as bearers to remove the coffin from the hearse and transport and place the coffin in the grave.
 The funeral director must advise the bearers on the estimated weight of the coffin and provide clear instruction and guidance.
 The route to the grave and any safety concerns must be conveyed clearly to the bearers and the funeral cortege.
 The funeral director must ascertain that the bearers are physically capable to carry out their duties.
 The funeral director must liaise and follow any direct instruction given by the cemetery supervisor or manager.